Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-Given count data is made available within reasonable time by the server When sensor is back online,
+Given that central server is connected to the sensor system When sensor is back online,
 Then read count data from server and start counting from that value